 During pregnancy

-A large number of useful properties of this plant have been described above.
+A large number of beneficial properties of this plant have been described above.
 However, the use of chaga during pregnancy is contraindicated.
-The same ban applies to mothers who are breastfeeding a baby.
-The mushroom contains many active substances, which, if used incorrectly or prepared, can have a negative effect on the health of the child.
+The same prohibition applies to mothers who are breastfeeding their baby.
+The mushroom contains many active substances, which, if used or prepared incorrectly, can have a negative effect on the child’s health.

 For hair

-The use of this therapeutic agent extends not only to oncology or the gastrointestinal tract.
-Initially, the beneficial properties of the fungus were noticed in the treatment of cosmetic skin ailments (psoriasis, rashes), and now chaga is also used for hair.
-The beneficial properties of the infusion help to cope with dandruff, brittleness and dryness.
-Below are a few options for preparing and using hair masks:
+The use of this remedy extends not only to oncology or the gastrointestinal tract.
+Initially, the beneficial properties of the mushroom were noticed in the treatment of cosmetic skin ailments (psoriasis, rashes), and now chaga is also used for hair.
+The beneficial properties of the infusion help cope with dandruff, brittleness and dryness.
+Below are several options for preparing and using hair masks:

-1. Pour a tablespoon of crushed chaga with one glass of hot water.
-Let the product brew for up to 8 hours and strain it.
-Apply anti-dandruff infusion, rubbing into the roots, then along the entire length.
+1. Pour a tablespoon of crushed chaga into one glass of hot water.
+Let the product sit for up to 8 hours and strain it.
+Apply the anti-dandruff infusion, rubbing into the roots, then along the entire length.
 Put on a cap for 40 minutes, then wash your hair with warm water.

-2. The use of this mask will help strengthen, enhance hair growth.
+2. Using this mask will help strengthen and enhance hair growth.
 Mix a tablespoon of honey, fresh onion juice and 2 tablespoons of chaga decoction.
-Stir the product thoroughly, apply to the hair roots, rub with massage movements.
-Put on a polyethylene cap for half an hour and wrap it with a towel on top.
-Wash your hair with shampoo after 30 minutes.
+Stir the product thoroughly, apply to the hair roots, and rub in with massage movements.
+Put on a polyethylene cap for half an hour and wrap a towel on top.
+After 30 minutes, wash your hair with shampoo.

-Birch fungus has also been used to treat problems with the gastrointestinal tract.
-The general tonic, immune system strengthening beneficial property of the plant has a positive effect on the digestive tract.
-Below is a recipe for how to cook chaga for the treatment of the stomach:
+Birch mushroom has also been used to treat problems with the gastrointestinal tract.
+The general tonic, immune system-strengthening beneficial property of the plant has a positive effect on the digestive tract.
+Below is a recipe for how to prepare chaga to treat the stomach:

 1. Dried, grated mushroom in the amount of 1 tsp. fill with water at a temperature of 50 degrees Celsius.